CodeAsm/M68K302/Readme.md

-# MC68302 (Military) Radio PCB Analysis
+# MC68302

-This repository contains all my notes, code dumps, and analysis of an old military PCB, likely a radio transceiver board.
+This repository contains all my notes, code dumps, and analysis of various boards that have this or very familiar ic.

 ## Contents